romana/romana.github.io/try/try.md

 You can ssh in to the EC2 instance using it's public IP address.
 There you will find the local Romana router gateway interface (romana-gw) that is used to access endpoints running on the local host, as well as routes to the *other hosts* that lie on the 192.168.0/24 network (eth0).

-Depending on how many Compute Nodes you're running, it should looks something like the configuration below:
+The route table should looks something like the configuration below:

     ubuntu@ip-192-168-0-10:~$ route -n
     Kernel IP routing table